“What does it say about us if we do nothing?”

-A large network of people, have gathered together as a kind of linked up coastal neighbourhood watch over the last 4 years.
-People are connected by a common feeling that enough is enough and urgent action is needed.
-For it is impossible to watch the destruction of our marine ecosystems and do nothing.
+A large network of well informed coastal residents, anglers and fishermen working with evidence and local knowledge has been forming for years now.
+Many of us have a coastal neighbourhood watch scheme going.
+People are connected by a common feeling that enough is enough and urgent action is needed for the sake of all our future.
 See for yourself with this film The Wastelands in the Sea by a Scallop Diver.

 Watch it and ask yourself – Is protecting the sea really not a Non Zero Sum game?
 A solution in which we all win.
 That’s if we treat those who stand to lose access to these fishing grounds with respect and ensure they are helped to adjust.

 President Clinton suggested some time ago that the times we live in are about finding these non zero sum solutions.
 Ones which recognise our interdependency and articulates the need for evolution which serves us all.
 Have a watch

 Non-Zero Sum Solution – YouTube

 “If we cannot end now our differences, at least we can help make the world safe for diversity.
 For, in the final analysis, our most basic common link is that we all inhabit this small planet.
 We all breathe the same air.
 We all cherish our children’s future.
 And we are all mortal.
 [Commencement Address at American University, June 10 1963]” ― John F. Kennedy